April to June

 The name “dog-tree” was used in 1548 and then Dogwood cemented its current name in 1614.

-- American Dogwood trivia: Dogs afflicted with mange were treated using a wash created by boiling the dogwood’s bark, hence the tree’s name
+Dogs afflicted with mange were treated using a wash created by boiling the Dogwood’s bark, hence the tree’s name.

-Few states can claim their state flower was a favorite of one of American’s founding fathers; Virginia can.
-Thomas Jefferson grew the American dogwood on the grounds of his Virginia estate Monticello in the 1770s.
+Few states can claim their state flower was a favorite of one of America’s founding fathers; but Virginia can!
+Thomas Jefferson grew American Dogwood on the grounds of his Virginia estate Monticello in the 1770s.

-It was this connection to Virginia’s history that state lawmakers no doubt had in mind when they selected the American dogwood as the Virginia state flower in 1918.
+It was this connection to Virginia’s history that state lawmakers had in mind when they selected the American Dogwood as the Virginia state flower in 1918.
 Legislators hoped the choice would “stimulate an interest in the history and traditions of the Commonwealth.”

-While it delights in springtime, Virginia’s state flower (and tree) is splendid year round, which is why the tree is lines streets and graces yards across the state, from Arlington to Norfolk.
-Flowers from the dogwood disappear in summer leaving an attractive dark green behind.
-In fall, the dogwood’s leaves offer a dazzling display of color in red, orange and scarlet, and its berries are a colorful red.
-Even in winter, the dogwood’s buds give the tree an elegant silhouette.
+While it blooms in springtime, Virginia’s state flower is splendid year round.
+Flowers from the Dogwood disappear in summer leaving an attractive dark green behind.
+In fall, the Dogwood’s leaves offer a dazzling display of color in red, orange and scarlet, and its berries are a colorful red.
+Even in winter, the Dogwood’s buds give the tree an elegant silhouette.

-While its attractive nature makes the dogwood a top choice for Virginia’s gardeners, Virginians honor the tree in other ways too, the dogwood name appears throughout the state, from Dogwood Harbor in Chesapeake to Dogwood Street in Virginia Beach.
-No doubt Thomas Jefferson would approve!
+While its attractive nature makes the Dogwood a top choice for Virginia’s gardeners, Virginians honor the tree in other ways too, the Dogwood name appears throughout the state, from Dogwood Harbor in Chesapeake to Dogwood Street in Virginia Beach.
+There is no doubt Thomas Jefferson would approve!

 5 - 9